operator-framework/operator-sdk/doc/user-guide.md

 This guide walks through an example of building a simple memcached-operator using tools and libraries provided by the Operator SDK.

+To learn how to use Ansible to create a Memcached operator, see [Ansible Operator User Guide][ansible_user_guide].
+The rest of this document will show how to program an operator in Go.

 ## Prerequisites

 - [dep][dep_tool] version v0.5.0+.